JojoDeveloper01/Blogii/to-do-list.md

 [x] When the blog is created:
     [x] Has to create automatly a Post, "first post"

+[x] Add publish button
+[x] Link the "Já tem um blog ativo" and publish button with login modal if the user is not logged in [] Improve the organization of the Header

 [X] Add authentication - Supabase (with google, facebook, microsoft)
     [X] Save the User data on the server
     [] Add Local Blog to the DB
-        [] Has to save the temporal blog on the server [] If its logged, get the blog from the DB
+        [] Has to save the temporal blog on the server [] Has to delete the temporal blog on the local [] If its logged in, get the blog from the DB
-        [] Has to delete the temporal blog on the local

 [x] Add dashboard
     [x] Has to show their posts of the their blog to the user